cybershard/wireshark-amongus/README.md

 # Among Us Wireshark Dissector
 This repo contains a Wireshark Lua plugin to tag and analyze packets running on the Among Us UDP ports.
 It registers a new protocol and parses all packets.
-Currently, a lot of the protocol is fully analyzed, but this project a WIP and it doesn't have every detail for every packet.
+Currently, a lot of the protocol is fully analyzed.
+One caveat to this dissector is that it is stateless: if a field requires context from a previous packet, only the representation of the field as it appears in the packet will be shown (so numerical ID instead of resolving to a player name).
+However, this also means that the dissector will never be in a unknown bad state and give wrong info.

 ## Installation
 Install the lua plugin by cloning this repo and dropping the `among_us_dissector.lua` in your device specific plugin folder